dokato/dokato.github.io/content/pages/about.md

 ## Other publications

+- <a href="https://appsilon.com/internationalization-of-shiny-apps-i18n/" target="_blank"> Internationalization of shiny apps has never been easier </a> - 2018

 - <a href="https://appsilondatascience.com/create-outstanding-dashboards-with-the-new-semantic-dashboard-package/" target="_blank"> Create outstanding dashboards with the new semantic.dashboard package </a> - 2018

 - <a href="https://appsilondatascience.com/shiny-chat-in-few-lines-of-code/" target="_blank"> Shiny chat in few lines of code </a> - 2017